-As of September 30, 2022, the carrying amount of the Company's total cash was \$29,621 and the corresponding bank balance was \$30,051, which is primarily maintained in financial institutions subject to Federal Deposit Insurance the Plan (FDIC) insurance.
-As of September 30, 2022, bank deposits in the amount of \$30,051 are subject to the limits of FDIC insurance coverage.
+As of September 30, 2023, the carrying amount of the Company's total cash was \$26,764 and the corresponding bank balance was \$27,800, which is primarily maintained in financial institutions subject to insurance by Federal Deposit Insurance Corporation (FDIC).
+As of September 30, 2023, bank deposits in the amount of \$27,800 are subject to the limits of FDIC insurance coverage.
 The Company does not require collateralization of its cash deposits; therefore, deposit levels in excess of FDIC insurance coverage are uncollateralized.
-Accordingly, these deposits are exposed to custodial credit risk.
+Accordingly, deposits in excess of the limits are exposed to custodial credit risk.